browserplus/borg/data/pages/docs/service_dev/cpp_services.md

 [maybe show an arch diagram]

-## Test the HelloWorld service from a web page
+## Step 8: Test the HelloWorld service from a web page

 We provide a web-based tool called the Service Explorer.
 It has two modes.
 In the "List" mode it will show all services available on our